 When I attended university, Mun tuition was higher than it is now and I headed to Nova Scotia to obtain my degree.
-I ended up continuing my education in Ontario, dragging my Mainlander boyfriend wherever we could both attend school and work.
+I ended up continuing my education in Ontario.
 I was blinded by the misconceptions I had heard growing up about my hometown, an over exaggerated vision of fisherman wandering around on pogy waiting on the shores for fish to roll in.

-We returned home when my boyfriend was accepted for a Masters program at Mun.
-We both worked and went to school and started kicking down student loans.
-I showed him the lays of the land and suddenly I came to realize, this wonderful place may be a part of my future.
+I eventually returned home.
+I worked and went to school and started kicking down student loans.
+I remembered the lays of the land and suddenly I came to realize, this wonderful place may be a part of my future.

-My boyfriend, now husband, found himself out of a job after the layoffs in 2010 and we found ourselves on the Mainland again, now with a baby in belly, we had to move for the betterment of our family.
+Out of a job after the layoffs in 2010, my family found ourselves on the Mainland again, now with a baby in belly, I had to move for the betterment of my future child.

 One day, my husband came home from work to an exhausted and crumbling wife, with a crying baby, who looked up at him and said “I need to be in Newfoundland.”

 I was willing to work wherever I had to work.
 I had just gotten an offer for a paper in a small community in Ontario, which I was excited about and my husband had just started his career but I didn’t care.
 I had to be home and luckily, my husband got a job in his field and we moved to St. John’s.